modenaxe/3d-muscles/README.md

 3. b2_plot_momArms_Fig5_as_Blemker2005.m
 4. etc.

-# Limitations and further notes about reproducibility
+# Limitations and notes about reproducibility
 * The highly discretized muscle models are meant to be used for simulating the provided hip joint tasks and nothing else.
 * Please note that the results for the highly discretized muscles presented in the manuscript were generated from kinematic simulations performed in LHPBuilder, a multimodal viewer for biomechanical application that is not developed or supported anymore.